This post may contain affiliate links. Please read my disclosure and privacy policy.

 - Follow the Recipe as Written: This recipe took at least a dozen rounds of testing, with varying ingredients and quantities, to get right.
 The final recipe is very simple to follow, but the instructions must be followed, as written, for the best results.

-The number one reason is this: the flaxseed meal was not ground into a fine flour, as instructed.
-The bread will definitely come out gooey if this step is not followed.
+- Finely grind the flaxseed meal: The flaxseed meal must be ground into a fine flour, as instructed.
+The bread will come out gooey if this step is not followed.

 Happy Baking!